 Ingredients

-- Non-dairy milk: I like to use almond milk, but you can use any type of milk here (even regular dairy milk, if that works for you!).
+- Non-dairy milk: I like to use unflavored almond milk, but you can use any type of milk here (even regular dairy milk, if that works for you!).

 - Granulated sugar: The granulated sugar will help to feed the yeast.